Teach Our Democratic Erosion Course

 Why Teach the Democratic Erosion Course?

 We make it easy for interested faculty to start teaching about democratic erosion.
 We offer a full 13-week curriculum, in both seminar and lecture course formats, including a syllabus, lesson plans, reading guidelines, class activities, and assessments, as well as ideas for how to adapt the course to different student populations and class formats.
 Our active faculty list-serve promotes network-building and sharing of best practices in pedagogy.
-Our course also offers students the opportunity to engage in collaborative assignments with students from other universities, write posts for our student blog post, and participate in an immersive, online Democratic Erosion Simulation.
+Our course also offers students the opportunity to engage in collaborative assignments with students from other universities, write posts for our student blog, and participate in an immersive, online Democratic Erosion Simulation.

 Course Goals and Content